i-sopha/reading-notes/code-201/class-06.md

   }
 }``

+  > The term `this` represents 'dog'.
+It is useful when creating more than one object from a single object definition.

 ### [*Introduction To The DOM*](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)

 - What is the DOM?

+  > The Document Object Model is the data representation of the objects that comprise the structure and content of a document on the web.

 - Briefly describe the relationship between the DOM and JavaScript.

+  > The DOM is the interface that defines how the browser reads your HTML document and allows JavaScript to manipulate the structure and style of your webpage.

 --------------